Chapter 5:

 He missed.

-Defeated, Yumino fell on the ground, his legs flung upwards as his head hit the ground.
+Defeated, Yumino let himself fall on the ground, but he even failed at that when his legs flung upwards as his head hit the dirt.

 "I bet it must be funny, huh?
 Watching an outsider fail where elves should never have a hard time..."